lfoster1150/excelsior/README.md

 ### **_Description_**

-A web app to track all your must read comics.
-The project was created in four days as part of the General Assembly SEI program in order to test and showcase skills using the MERN (Mongoose/Express/React/Node) stack.
+A web app to track all your must-read comics.
+The project was created in four days as part of the General Assembly SEI program to test and showcase skills using the MERN (Mongoose/Express/React/Node) stack.
 Many Bootstrap components were used to clean up UI elements.
 Additionally, the Marvel API was used to add a comic search function.

 ### **_Technologies Used_**